Catholic Church in Portugal: Sites

-Portugal is also the location of one of the major Catholic shrines and Marian pilgrimage sites, in the world famous city of Fátima, honoring Our Lady of Fátima.
+Portugal is the location of one of the major Catholic shrines and Marian pilgrimage sites, at Fátima, honouring Our Lady of Fátima.

-The northern city of Braga is an important Catholic center.
-A Portuguese saying which lists characteristics of different cities states that "Braga prays".
+The northern city of Braga is an important Catholic centre.
+A Portuguese saying which lists characteristics of different cities states that "Coimbra studies, Braga prays, Lisbon shows off and Porto works".
 Besides the Cathedral of Braga, it also has the Sanctuary of Bom Jesus do Monte and the Sanctuary of Our Lady of Sameiro.

 One of the routes on the Way of St. James, a major Catholic pilgrimage to the Santiago de Compostela Cathedral in Galicia, Spain, is the Portuguese route (Caminho Português), starting from Lisbon Cathedral and spanning 610 km.
 Among those who have taken it was Queen Elizabeth of Portugal, who was canonized, in the 14th century.

 Portuguese Popes

-Two popes have been born in what is now Portugal, although only the latter was ever a subject of a country by that name.
-Damasus I was born in what is now Portugal in 306, and his reign as pope from 366 to 384 saw the Scriptures translated to Latin.
-He is now a saint, with his feast celebrated on December 11.
+Two popes were born in what is now Portugal, though only the second one was ever a subject of a country by that name.
+Damasus I was born in what is now Portugal in 306.
+His reign as pope from 366 to 384 saw the Scriptures translated to Latin.
+He is honoured as a saint, with his feast celebrated on December 11.

 Pedro Julião, born in Lisbon around 1215, led the church as Pope John XXI from 1276 to 1277.